bahlolab/FoundHaplo/Documentation/Prepare known disease haplotypes.md

 * DCV : Name the disease variant of interest in the format of disease.chr.position. i.e FAME1.chr8.119379052.
 * ANNOVAR_DIR : ANNOVAR directory
 * ANNOVAR_HUMANDB_DIR : ANNOVAR database directory
-* SAMPLE_INFO_FILE : Path to a tab delimitted .txt file with sample names and type of phasing to be used included in a new line, include sample names as in the VCF file in mentioned order.
+* SAMPLE_INFO_FILE : Path to a tab delimitted .txt file with sample names and type of phasing to be used included in a new line, include sample names as in the INPUT_VCF_FILE in below mentioned order.
 For the type "trio", affected-offspring,affected-parent,unaffected-parent trio
 For the type "duo", affected-offspring,affected-parent duo For the type "related", affected-sample-1,affected-sample2 related

-The post imputation script will create a seperate file with VCF columns for each derived disease haplotype in FoundHaplo/input_files/input_vcf_data/disease_haplotypes/, additionaly it will remove multiallelic SNPs using gnomAD frequency files downloaded with ANNOVAR.
+The post imputation script will create a seperate file in VCF format for each derived disease haplotype in FoundHaplo/input_files/input_vcf_data/disease_haplotypes/.
+The "h1" column in the file represents the disease haplotype.
+Additionaly the post imputation script will remove multiallelic SNPs using gnomAD frequency files downloaded with ANNOVAR.

 The created disease haplotypes in FoundHaplo/input_files/input_vcf_data/disease_haplotypes/ can be efficiently managed in a MySQL database system.
 How to create and manage the FoundHaplo database is explained [here](https://github.com/bahlolab/FoundHaplo/blob/main/Documentation/Prepare%20database%20with%20known%20disease%20haplotypes.md).
+The FoundHaplo database enables researchers to retain the privacy of their data.

 Go back to the [documentaton](https://github.com/bahlolab/FoundHaplo/blob/main/Documentation/Guide%20to%20run%20FoundHaplo.md).